If one of your parents graduated from college, you have probably heard stories about “When I was in school…”

 However, if you did not get a chance to take or retake the test during the spring or summer of 2020, do not let this prevent you from applying.
 Keep in mind that other aspects of your application (like your high school transcript, extracurriculars, letters of recommendation, or essays) may hold more weight in determining college admissions.

-Will colleges be in session in Fall 2020?
+Will colleges be in session during the pandemic?

-It is still unclear when colleges across the nation will fully re-open.
+Colleges across the country have welcomed students back to campus.
 Many Texas colleges will have students return in the fall with a few changes to limit the spread of COVID-19.

 The virtual classroom experience will likely become an aspect of the college experience over the next few years.
 This may change whether you plan to attend a college with high tuition and fees, especially if classes are online.